Possible Lorentz symmetry violation from broken Weyl invariance: Conclusion

 \section{Conclusion}

 Probing the possible violation of Lorentz symmetry is an interesting subject both theoretically and experimentally.
 In this paper, we investigated the scenario in which Lorentz violation is realized by a non-vanishing vacuum expectation value of the Weyl field after Weyl symmetry breaking.
 In particular, a specific scalar field theory with Weyl invariance has been studied.
 Characteristic features of different symmetry-broken phases after Weyl symmetry breaking and their dependence on the spacetime character of the Lorentz-violating background were discussed.
 We found that in either a lightlike or a timelike Lorentz-violating background, the Weyl field could acquire a positive mass-squared after Weyl symmetry breaking.
 In the lightlike case, this is achieved via dynamical symmetry breaking.
-In contrast, in a spacelike one, the Weyl field remains massless after Weyl symmetry breaking in this theory.
+From the point of view of effective field theories, the criticisms on Weyl geometry no longer hold at low energies after integrating out the massive Weyl field.

-A weyl invariant theory also serves as an intriguing model for one to explore and gain insights into not only the origin but also the stability of separated mass scales.
+A Weyl invariant theory also serves as an intriguing model for one to explore and gain insights into not only the origin but also the stability of separated mass scales.
 We have analyzed the naturalness of the theory.
 The upshot is that, due to the enhanced Poincar$\rm{\acute{e}}$ symmetry in the limit $\alpha\rightarrow 0$, the light mass-squared parameter receives no large quantum corrections.

 Based on these results, keeping in mind that the Weyl field does not couple to the gauge and fermion fields in the SM, further explorations of this scenario and its possible phenomenological applications in physics beyond the SM and in cosmology are appealing.
-We hope to probe them in the near future.
+For example, following the approach of this work, one may consider the extension of the conformal SM in Weyl geometry such that the dimensionful parameter of the Higgs sector is generated after Weyl symmetry breaking, similar to the model we studied in this work.
+Since only the scalar sector couples to the Weyl gauge field, the data of precision Higgs boson measurements combined with the current lower bound on the non-metricity scale would impose constraints on the dimensionless parameters of the model.
+We hope to study this in the near future.